Lost in Starlight: Development

-Lost in Starlight was originally created by Han Ji-won as a music video titled "Beautiful Moments" for the Korean jewelery brand, StoneHenge.
+Lost in Starlight was originally created by Han Ji-won as a music video titled "Beautiful Moments" for the Korean jewelry brand, StoneHenge.
 The project caught the attention of Climax Studio, who approached Han about developing the concept into a feature film.
 It is Han's second feature film.

 Han collaborated with a character designer to craft the distinctive and lifelike visual style.
 The animation team used live-action reference footage of Kim Tae-ri and Hong Kyung to capture the nuance and depth of their performances.
 The production took five years to complete.

 Kim and Hong were involved from the script development stage.
 Han said she wanted to encouraged them to "go beyond the storyboard to do whatever they wanted," given their natural in-person chemistry.
 The two actors also co-wrote the song "Life Goes On", for the film's soundtrack.

 Casting

 On August 16, 2023, Netflix officially announced that Kim Tae-ri and Hong Kyung would voice the main characters in Lost in Starlight.
 The film marks the voice acting debut for both actors.
 They previously co-starred in the 2023 K-drama Revenant.

 To portray Nan-young, Kim studied American English to better reflect the character's professional demeanor as a space scientist.